(Rye Bay #1)

 [cw: misogynist slur, antisemitism, EXTREME SPOOKINESS AND GOTHIC VIBES]

-I was the perfect choice to give Mary a good English education: thoroughly respectable and far too plain to tempt her lonely father, Sir Kit, to indiscretion.
+I was the perfect choice to give Tabby a good English education: thoroughly respectable and far too plain to tempt her lonely father, Sir Kit, to indiscretion.

 All that belonged to poor Lady Palethorp.
 Most of all, I burned to finally catch a glimpse of her.